The Legend of Sigurd and Gudrún: Strife

 Later, as Sigurd hunts with his falcon, Gutthorm accuses him of wishing to usurp the Niflung throne.
 Sigurd orders Gutthorm to say no more if he values his life.
-At dawn the following morning, Gutthorm enters Sigurd's room with a drawn sword and stabs the serpent slayer.
-Awakening, Sigurd brandishes Gram and slays his attacker.
-Gudrun awakens and cradles her dying husband.
-Sigurd tells her not to weep, and dies.
+At dawn the following morning, Gutthorm enters Sigurd's room with a drawn sword and stabs him.
+Awakening, Sigurd kills his attacker; he dies in Gudrun's arms.

-As Gudrun laments, Brynhild laughs, curses the Niflungs for murdering their blood brother, and reveals that Sigurd's seduction of her was a lie.
-Brynhild announces that she is leaving Gunnar forever.
-Attiring herself in a golden corslet, Brynhild falls upon her sword.
-As she lies dying she requests that her corpse be burned in Sigurd's funeral pyre.
-The sword Gram is to lie unsheathed between them as on their only night together.
-Her wishes are obeyed and both Sigurd and Brynhild are carried to Valhalla in the flames of a Viking funeral.
+As Gudrun laments, Brynhild laughs, curses the Niflungs for murdering their blood brother, and reveals that Sigurd's seduction was a lie.
+Brynhild announces that she is leaving Gunnar forever, and falls upon her sword.
+She requests that her corpse be burned in Sigurd's funeral pyre.
+Gram is to lie unsheathed between them as on their only night together.
+Sigurd and Brynhild are carried to Valhalla in the flames of a Viking funeral.

-Odin and the other Völsungs welcome the long-awaited coming of the serpent slayer.
-On the day of Ragnarök, Brynhild will attire Sigurd for war and he shall stand deathless against the wolf Fenrir and the Midgard serpent.
-Although most of the Aesir shall die, the forces of darkness shall be struck down by Sigurd.
-Then, under the rule of Baldur, the nine worlds shall be created anew.
+Odin and the Völsungs welcome the long-awaited serpent slayer.
+At Ragnarök, Brynhild will attire Sigurd for war and he will defeat the wolf Fenrir and the Midgard serpent.
+Most of the Aesir shall die, but Sigurd will destroy the forces of darkness, and the nine worlds will be created anew.